-Because the relationship between wind speed and wind turbine power production is nonlinear, we also evaluated differences between COSMO-CLM and the observations in terms of the capacity factor, which is given by where V_i is the hub-height wind speed at some instance i in the time-series, V_r is the rated wind speed and P is the generated power which is a turbine-specific function of the wind speed.
-So, the capacity factor is the ratio between the power production of a specific turbine based on a wind speed time-series and the theoretical, maximum power production over that same period, i.e. for a turbine continuously operating at full capacity.
+Because the relationship between wind speed and wind turbine power production is nonlinear, we also evaluated differences between COSMO-CLM and the observations in terms of the capacity factor, which is given by where $V_i$ is the hub-height wind speed at some instance i in the time-series, $\Delta t$ is the time-interval between points in the series, $V_r$ is the rated wind speed and P is the generated power which depends on the wind speed and is turbine-specific.
+So, the capacity factor is the ratio between the energy production of a specific turbine based on a wind speed time-series and the theoretical, maximum energy production over that same period, i.e. for a turbine continuously operating at full capacity.
 This is an idealised notion of the capacity factor as it concerns an isolated turbine which constantly operates according to the power curve.
 For these calculations, we considered the power curve of the NREL 5 MW reference wind turbine, with a hub height of 90 m, for the meteorological masts with the top anemometer below 100 m and the power curve of the DTU 10 MW reference wind turbine (Bak et al., 2013), with a hub height of 119 m, for FINO1, FINO3 and the wind lidars (supplementary Fig. S3).
 An uncertainty range on the capacity factor based on the observed wind speeds was determined based on the uncertainty on the wind speed measurements: the observed wind speed distribution was shifted linearly by the product of the uncertainty and the mean wind speed after which upper and lower bounds on the capacity factor were computed.
 As the capacity factor is a percentage, absolute differences are also a percentage so to avoid confusion it is always explicitly stated whether absolute or relative differences in the capacity factor are considered.

-285

-$$CF = 100 \frac{\sum{i=1}^{n} P(V_i)}{n P(V_r)}$$
+$$CF = 100 \cdot \frac{\sum{i=1}^{n} P(V_i) \cdot \Delta t}{n \cdot P(V_r) \cdot \Delta t} \quad [\%]$$

-[%]